“Emotions and senses generate the shape of a map,

 Guided by a dérive-like process rooted in psychogeography,

-ARTIST STATEMENT IS HERE ⇢
+READ THE ARTIST STATEMENT ⇢

 These exhibitions trace over 30 years of artistic research focused on space, perception, and emotional mapping within urban and cultural contexts.